Objective trajectories in hybrid classical-quantum dynamics: Quantum harmonic oscillator in a classical potential

 The simpler model we explore in this section has one important and universal feature: starting from a state that is a delta function in momentum and position, and a superposition of two states in the harmonic oscillator, as expected, the numerical simulations show the initially pure state going through a process of decoherence, with the parts of the state associated to different energy levels becoming more and more distinguishable in the phase space as time goes on.
 We numerically simulated the dynamics and analytically found the decoherence rate, for the large $n$ approximation (where $n$ marks the energy levels of the harmonic oscillator).

-We will begin with a simple model with interaction Hamiltonian, $H_I(q,p) = B(q) \left( \omega_0 a a^{\dagger} - \omega_1 a^{\dagger} a \right)$.
+We will begin with a simple model with interaction Hamiltonian, depending on both lowering and raising operators, which are quantum operators acting on the internal quantum degree of freedom, and the classical position $q$ and momentum $p$ of the particle carrying it:

 This simple model is analogous to the one used for the spin-$\frac{1}{2}$ particle.
 We consider a model with two Lindblad operators, one of which is proportional to the creation operator and the other is proportional to the annihilation operator:

 As a result, the functions $h^{\alpha}(q,p)$ are defined as

 In the following, we focus on the case in which $B(q) = q B$, where $B$ is a constant, and for simplicity we set the coupling constant $\omega_0 = - \omega_1 = 1 \, \mathrm{s}^{-1}$.
 Notice that, for this choice of constants, the interaction Hamiltonian reduces to $H_I(q,p) = q B \, \Id$, and the commutator in Eq.~\eqref{eq:general_SG_dynamics} drops out.
 We will discuss more general models, including two coupled oscillators in Sec.~\ref{sec:con}.